 But its domination wasn’t immediate.
 Although widely believed to be Bill Gates’s brainchild, PowerPoint was actually developed by Robert Gaskins, was originally called ‘Presenter’ and released under a company called ‘Forethought’.
 In a market where consumers had a host of other established programs to choose from, PowerPoint initially struggled to set itself apart from its competitors.
 The graphics, bulleted lists and slideshows that are so characteristic of PowerPoint nowadays, were not actually PowerPoint’s own, original ideas.

 Microsoft sensed PowerPoint’s potential regardless.
 Seeing the explosion in business software and office automation, Microsoft seized the opportunity and bought the application for $14 million.
 They developed the software further, taking it to new heights with the release of PowerPoint 97.
-By eliminating the need for programming knowledge or specialist skills, PowerPoint 97 granted personal computer users access to filmesque features like transitions and animations.
+By eliminating the need for programming knowledge or specialist skills, PowerPoint 97 granted personal computer users access to filmesque features like transitions

 From version 97 onwards, PowerPoint went through major upgrades with every release.
 A version was released on average every two years, spreading through offices like wildfire.
 The 2000 version introduced a clipboard feature that could hold multiple objects at once.
 In 2002, PowerPoint transformed its animation engine, allowing users to take advantage of advanced, custom animations.
 In 2011, they took the upgrade to another level with new background features and special effects.
 By 2012, after all the advancements, Microsoft announced their achievement of 95% of the presentation software market share.